watson-developer-cloud/discovery-components/README.md

 └── videos           // recorded videos of test failures for review after a test run
 ```

-The basic process is to add a new file/directory under `examples/kitchen-sink/cypress/integration` then run `yarn workspace kitchen-sink cypress` to open up the interactive debugger.
+The basic process is to add a new file/directory under `examples/discovery-search-app/cypress/integration` then run `yarn workspace discovery-search-app cypress` to open up the interactive debugger.

-To start up our server and run all Cypress tests, use `yarn workspace kitchen-sink test:e2e`, which does the following steps:
+To start up our server and run all Cypress tests, use `yarn workspace discovery-search-app test:e2e`, which does the following steps:

 1. starts up a server to host the example application
 2. once the server responds, it moves on to perform the next command `cypress run` (headless version of `cypress open`)